Infertility Awareness: Understanding the Need for Third-Party Reproduction

 Unsuccessful pregnancies can sometimes be caused by poor egg quality.
 When egg quality is compromised, a successful embryo cannot be formed within the body or through IVF.

-However, intended mothers can still experience pregnancy with the help of an egg donor.
-With egg donation, an egg from another woman is fertilized with a partner’s or donor’s sperm, and then implanted into the uterus of the intended mother.
+However, intended mothers can still experience pregnancy with the help of an Egg Donor.
+With egg donation, an egg from another woman is fertilized with a partner’s or Donor’s sperm, and then implanted into the uterus of the intended mother.
 Egg donation offers a path to pregnancy for women who suffer from conditions such as premature ovarian failure, endometriosis, and natural aging.
 It can also be an option for women who have gone through cancer treatments.

 Sperm Donation